What does it mean to major in music?

 As an honors student, Portia ultimately wrote her senior honors thesis on a comparison between Chinese opera and Western opera.
 She studied piano with Professor Hominick, who “challenged me every week in lessons and prepared me for collegiate competitions and a very successful senior recital.”
 She accompanied voice and instrumental students, an experience that would influence her later.

 After graduation, Portia attended the University of Illinois Urbana-Champaign to earn a MA in Piano Pedagogy and a MA in Vocal Coaching & Accompanying.
-She moved to Jackson, Mississippi to teach piano and theory at the Power Academic and Performing Arts Complex.
+She moved to Jackson, Mississippi to teach piano and theory at the Power Academic and Performing Arts Complex with the Jackson public schools.
+She is also the Assistant Collaborative Pianist with the Mississippi Chorus.
 “It is fun to see my students become well-rounded musicians.
 I use many skills that I learned at Ole Miss every day in my teaching.”

 Why study music at UM?
 “Undergraduate years can be sometimes overwhelming because big decisions are made.
 While it is true that UM is a large school, the department felt like home and my classmates and teachers felt like family.
 The faculty want to see their students succeed and will make your dreams a reality.”